Dilatonic states near holographic phase transitions: Introduction

 The techniques that we use are applicable to systems for which the gravity geometry is asymptotically anti-de Sitter at large values of the holographic direction $\r$ (corresponding to the UV of the dual field theory).
 This is best suited for the application of holographic renormalisation, as we want not only to compute the mass spectrum, but also the free energy of the system, which plays a crucial role in the body of the paper.

 In the bottom-up approach to holography, the mass gap of the dual theory can be introduced by adding by hand an end of space to the geometry in what corresponds to the IR in the dual field theory.
 The presence of boundaries to the space provides additional freedom, and allows for the mass gap to emerge in a way that can often be arranged to preserve (approximate) scale invariance arbitrarily close to the confinement scale.
 Hence, the notion of scaling dimension and the associated BF bound may be well defined even in close proximity of the end of space in the geometry.
+(Notice that the value of the mass to which one applies the BF bound must be calculated in reference to the AdS geometry, or critical point of the sigma model, that is closest to the end of space of the geometry along the dual renormalisation group (RG) flow.)

 This is not the case within the top-down approach.
 The backgrounds in the higher-dimensional geometry depart from AdS$_D$, and in the case when the dual field theory confines, the geometry closes smoothly.
 The linear behaviour for the quark-antiquark static potential is recovered by considering open strings in the uplifted 10-dimensional geometry~\cite{Rey:1998ik, Maldacena:1998im}, and minimising the classical action~\cite{Kinar:1998vq,Brandhuber:1999jr, Avramis:2006nv,Nunez:2009da,Faedo:2013ota}.
 In all known classical backgrounds that yield linear confinement in the dual theory in $D=4$ dimensions (see for instance Refs.~\cite{Chamseddine:1997nm,Witten:1998zw,Klebanov:2000hb,Maldacena:2000yy,Wen:2004qh,Kuperstein:2004yf} and the generalisations of these models), the geometry is manifestly quite different from AdS$_D$ in the proximity of its end of space.